aws/eks-anywhere/docs/developer/best-practice.md

 When handling an error, don't log it only to pass it up the call stack.
 Logging and passing the received error up the call stack typically results in lots verbose and unhelpful logging about the same error.

-If appropriate, add context by wrapping the error using `fmt.Errorf` or equivilent.
+If appropriate, add context by wrapping the error using `fmt.Errorf` or equivalent.
 Only add context that is known by the scope of your function and do not _assume_ an error represents something unless you can make a positive assertion.
 This avoids embedding knowledge that makes re-use and refactors harder.
 For example:

 ```go
 // foo knows bar can return errZero so can perform an explicit check.